4dd4m/VimDocHu/README.md

 * Your English better than good
 * Your Hungarian grammar is nearly perfect
 * You not gonna use translate engines
+* You understand the meaning of the english information and you are not afraid to void the 'word by word' translation sometimes